 Miranda Addey, South West Regional Manager of the Institute of Physics, shared her perspective on the importance of physics to the economy.

-Learn more about innovative science in these fields, including potential collaborative opportunities.
+Attendees were able to learn more about innovative science in these fields, including potential collaborative opportunities.

-Who is this event for?
+Who was this event for?

 This event was of most interest to those who research, study or work in sectors related to physics, data science, robotics, technology, innovation, software development, energy consumption in technology.
 It was also suitable for general public with an amateur interest in the sciences.